 Dispatchers are responsible for data management of all articles lost or stolen, fugitives, missing persons, and runaways in the Commonwealth of Virginia via Virginia's Criminal Index (VCIN) as well as nationally with the National Crimes Index Center (NCIC) in compliance with all federal and state regulations.

-Last year the communications center handled one hundred thousand calls.
+Last year the communications center handled over 82,000 calls for service.